 - Relevant experience such as in a charity or organisation in the arts and health sectors.

 - Marketing experience.

 - Familiarity with Eventbrite, MailChimp, CRMs.

-Hours and location: Full time, normally 9.30-5.30 at our offices: Phoenix Yard, 65 King’s Cross Road, London, WC1X 9LW.
-Occasional evening or weekend work may be required (for Trustee Meetings or fundraising events), for which time off in lieu will be granted.
+Hours and location: Full time, normally 9.30-5.30, currently working from home.
+Having left our offices in King’s Cross at the start of the pandemic, we have not finally determined our future working arrangements.
+We expect that you will be required to spend approximately one day per week in London when circumstances permit, though this may be subject to change.
+Occasional evening or weekend work may be required (for buy isotretinoin accutane Trustee Meetings or fundraising events), for which time off in lieu will be granted.

 Salary: £24,000 p.a.

 If you think you can make a real contribution to Arts 4 Dementia, please email your CV and a one-page cover letter letting outlining why you are interested in the charity’s work and what you would bring to the role, to firstname.lastname@example.org with

 IMPORTANT: In your covering letter, please include the words “I have read the details in full”.